AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 \I{################################################################################################}
 # Appendix C: Use Cases # {#alib_boxing_appendix_usecases}
-Quite often in this Programmer's Manual, it was talked about certain "design decisions" and that those are "justifyable" with the typical use-case scenarios of module \alib_boxing_nl.
+Quite often in this Programmer's Manual, it was talked about certain "design decisions" and that those are "justifiable" with the typical use-case scenarios of module \alib_boxing_nl.

 The following presentation of sample use cases now intent to give such justification.
 For example, it will be shown that: